lorforlinux/docs.beagleboard.io/boards/beagleplay/02-quick-start.rst

     4. Browsing to your Beagle.
     5. Troubleshooting.

-For tethering to your PC you'll need a USB-C to USB-A data cable.
+For tethering to your PC you'll need a USB-C data cable.

 .. figure:: images/tethered-connection.jpg
     :width: 1400